 VA’s Survivors’ and Dependents’ Educational Assistance (Chapter 35) program provides education and training opportunities to eligible dependents and survivors of certain Veterans.

 Eligible individuals are Veterans’ and Service members’ dependents, spouses and surviving spouses who have been found eligible by the Regional Processing Office (RPO) because of one of the following:

-• The Service member who VA determines has a service-connected permanent and total disability that will result in a discharge from military service
+- The Service member has a VA-determined service-connected permanent and total disability that will result in a discharge from military service

 It’s simple to apply.
 Just follow these steps:

-• Log in to your www.vets.gov account at Education Benefits Application
+- Log in to your VA.gov account at Education Benefits Application

 NOTE: Counseling is required under 38 Code of Federal Regulations (CFR) 21.3102 when the eligible individual has a disability and may require SRT or SVT.
 Additional information is available in VA Pamphlet 22-73-3, published on VA’s Dependents’ Educational Assistance webpage.